 Eurasian Economic Integration: EAEU

-It is a new effort by Russia and other countries to create a cooperative association through shared institutions and norms.
+A new effort by Russia and other countries to create a cooperative association through shared institutions and norms.

 The recent crisis in Ukraine cast a spotlight on the countries located between Russia and the EU, a region that has long existed on the radar of international politics.
 Even the name of the region remains unspecified; the term “post-Soviet” is too enclosed, and the notion of “Eastern Europe” lost its geographical coordination long ago.
 The new region-building endeavour taken by Russia through the Eurasian Integration Framework is an important development in this regard.